 Data visualization and the business of clinical research: How new approaches and enhanced tools could save sponsors millions

-Every year DIA’s annual conference offers industry leaders a chance to collaborate and engage on the trends that are shaping the future of our industry.
+Every new year offers industry leaders the chance to collaborate and engage on the trends that are shaping the future of our industry.
 Increasingly, these trends revolve around the continued use of technology, and how artificial intelligence (AI) can be used to transform the way we capture, analyze, and interpret information in the clinical environment.

 Future trends include the use of data visualization to translate the thousands of data points gathered from connected devices, patient scans, lab tests, web-based portals, and other sources, into easy-to-understand visualizations.
 The resulting multi-dimensional graphs, plots, and charts allow investigators and researchers to instantly visualize trends in clinical research and to identify outliers in order to make faster and more informed data-driven decisions.
 As use and acceptance of aggregated data expands, perhaps the number of trials in a clinical development program or the number of subjects in an individual clinical trial can be reduced.